-That's why Council is investing \$120 million in micromobility projects, shared pathways, and resilient transport links to increase safety measures for all modes of transport.

-We are investing \$7M towards phasing out the use of natural gas at council facilities and replacing it with low carbon technologies, which will lead to a 50% percent reduction in emissions at facilities by 2030.
+Hutt City Council is investing \$120M in Lower Hutt's walking and cycling network to provide safe alternative pathways for cyclists, micro-mobility, pedestrians and runners and help reduce vehicle trips and thus transport emissions.
+We are investing \$7M towards phasing out the use of natural gas at council facilities and replacing it with low carbon technologies, which will lead to a 50 percent reduction in emissions at facilities by 2030.

 We have already transitioned 21 percent of our vehicle fleet to electric, and the fleet will be fully electric by 2030.
-Twenty electric vehicle charging stations will also be installed across our city by late 2022 for public use.
+Twenty electric vehicle charging stations will be installed across our city by late 2022.

-And we've just introduced a new rubbish and recycling collection service which ultimately means less waste will be going to landfill.
-The service will be functioning with 22 fully electric trucks by 2024, making us one of the first councils in New Zealand to set this new standard for the entire fleet.
+To reduce waste, we've just introduced a new weekly kerbside rubbish and fortnightly recycling collection service using 22 fully electric trucks by 2024 and we are working to establish a new resource recovery park.
+Hutt City is one of the first councils in New Zealand to set this new standard for the entire fleet.